 Sarah P. PaynePartner

-Recognized by Euromoney Legal Media Group as a “Rising Star in Finance” in 2018, Sarah Payne is a partner resident in Sullivan & Cromwell’s Palo Alto office and is co-head of the Capital Markets Group and Technology M&A and Finance Group.
+Recognized by Euromoney Legal Media Group as a “Rising Star in Finance” in 2018, Sarah Payne is managing partner of Sullivan & Cromwell’s Palo Alto office and is co-head of the Capital Markets Group and Technology M&A and Finance Group.
 Sarah has a broad-based corporate practice advising clients on a wide range of transactions, focusing on public and private securities offerings and public and private company mergers and acquisitions.
 Sarah has also represented investors in numerous venture capital investments, including in Billie, Burst, Premier Lacrosse League, Magic Leap, Lytro, Pagaya and Tradair, among others.

 Rankings & Recognitions

 - Recognized for Capital Markets: Debt & Equity: California and Capital Markets: Debt & Equity: Western U.S. by Chambers USA (2019-2021)